CollectionBuilder/cb-docs/docs/deploy/gh-pages.md

 1. On your project repository's home page, click the "Settings" button (appears on the right along the tabs above the code area).
 2. On "Settings" page: click "Pages" in the left side menu.
-3. On the "Pages" page: in the "Source" section, change the dropdown button to "none", then click the "Save" button.
+3. On the "Pages" page: under "Branch" section, change the dropdown button to "none", then click the "Save" button.

 After deactivating GitHub Pages, visiting the old URL will result in an 404 page.
 Keep in mind that the repository still contains all the code--so you can always turn it back on!